khushi-gupta-tech/Netflix-GPT/README.md

 # 🎬 Netflix GPT

 Netflix GPT is a responsive React web app for exploring movies in a Netflix-style interface.
-It integrates TMDB API for movie data and OpenAI GPT API for AI-powered movie suggestions.
+It integrates TMDB API for movie data and Gemini API for AI-powered movie suggestions.

 ---

 ## 🚀 Features
 - ✅ Authentication – Login, Sign-up, and profile update with Firebase
 - 🎬 Browse Page – Movie trailers, titles, descriptions, and movie lists
-- 🔍 GPT Search – AI-powered movie suggestions
+- 🔍 Gemini AI Search – AI-powered movie suggestions
 - 📱 Responsive Design – Works across devices using TailwindCSS
-- ⚡ State Management – Redux slices for user, movies, and GPT suggestions
+- ⚡ State Management – Redux slices for user, movies, and AI suggestions

 ---